OccupyWallStreet/nycga2/wp-content/plugins/peters-login-redirect/readme.txt

 Be sure to rawurlencode the returned variable if necessary.

+= Custom "My Portal" link =

+A common need is to display the "redirect" link for a user in the site navigation or sidebar.
+Look at the function rul_register() in the plugin file for inspiration; it makes use of the redirect_to_front_page() function to determine the URL and then provides the relevant output code.

 == Changelog ==

+= 2.5.3 =
+* 2012-06-15: Bug fix: Fallback redirect rule wouldn't update properly if logout URL was blank on MySQL installs with strict mode enabled (thanks kvandekrol!)

 = 2.5.2 =
 * 2012-02-06: Bug fix: Fallback redirect rule updates were broken for non-English installs.